Retiree Medical Benefit

 If you do not enroll at the time of your retirement, you may choose to defer coverage until a later date.
 If you choose not to continue or defer your coverage at the time of your retirement, you will not be able to re-enroll at a later date.

-Retirees and spouses who are over age 65 and enrolling in a GU retiree medical plan should apply for Medicare Part B 2-3 months before the soon-to-be-retiree’s last day of work.
+Employees and spouses who are over age 65 and enrolling in a Georgetown retiree medical plan should apply for Medicare Part B two to three months before the anticipated last day of work.

 Like active employees, you can switch from one plan to another, but only during our “Open Enrollment” period each year.
 Open Enrollment generally happens in the fall.
 Changes made during Open Enrollment take effect on January 1 of the following year.